benbalter/benbalter.github.com/_posts/2014-11-06-rules-of-communicating-at-github.md

 Pull requests, and thus diffs are at the core of our workflow.
 Whether the change is to code, configuration, or prose text, being able to see exactly what's proposed, on an extremely granular level, without the need to download special software or leave my browser is key.
 If I can't see what you're proposing, there's no way for us to have a serious discussion on its merits.

 In practice, that means, as early as the drafting stage, preferring formats like Markdown and CSV over proprietary or binary formats like Word or Excel.
 Open formats not only allow for diffing, but also facilitate targeted discussions through line-by-line commenting.
-When that's not possible, e.g., when making tweaks to a site's design, provide before and after screenshots within the pull request body to minimize the burden on reviewers.
+When that's not possible, for example, when making tweaks to a site's design, provide before and after screenshots within the pull request body to minimize the burden on reviewers.
 Remember, you're asking others to take time out of their day to provide feedback on your proposed change.
 Optimize for their experience, not yours.

 ### 14. Pull requests are community property